Wrong Fire Extinguisher Selection in Indian Industries

 Conclusion

-Wrong fire extinguisher selection is a silent but serious fire safety failure in Indian industries.
-The presence of extinguishers does not guarantee protection unless they are technically suitable for the actual fire risk.
+Wrong fire extinguisher selection is a silent but critical failure in Indian industries.

 Types of Fire Extinguishers Explained, How to Select the Right One for Real Workplace Fires